 7. In the event of corrective action requiring the revision of the work instructions / operating procedures, the Quality Representative will be responsible for the drafting and distribution of the revised documents.
 The nominated person at each office is responsible for updating the manual.
 Analysis of current complaints and their progress will be considered at the Management Review Meetings.

-8. The GDPR officer is Katherine Monteith and she will record and monitor any subject access requests which will be dealt with by Noel Dilks in his capacity as COLP
+8. The Data Protection Officer is Noel Dilks and he will record and monitor any subject access requests which will be dealt with by himself in his capacity as COLP